Occupational therapy for children

 Home programs can also be utilized, with or without regular direct treatment, to assist with reducing the negative symptoms associated with SPD.
 Education about SPD and the sensory systems can contribute to an individual developing insight into how sensory processing differences affect learning, relationships, and social participation.
 The understanding that results lays the foundation for developing accommodations to sensory-based differences and helping to reduce the negative impact of SPD on daily life.

-Because brain plasticity diminishes through life, adults and older children may progress more slowly in treatment than young children, but improvement is achievable at any stage of life with effective therapeutic intervention.
+Because brain plasticity diminishes throughout life, adults and older children may progress more slowly in treatment than young children, but improvement is achievable at any stage of life with effective therapeutic intervention.